thma/thma.github.io/posts/2020-12-20-reconciling-fp-and-oop-concepts.md

 widthAndHeight (Rect (Point x_a y_a) (Point x_b y_b)) = (abs (x_b - x_a), abs (y_b - y_a))
 ```

-There is nothing special here, we are just implementing the functions spefified by the `Shape` type class
+There is nothing special here, we are just implementing the functions specified by the `Shape` type class
 in a most simple way.

 On to `Triangle`: